romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What is the correct filename for the Dependabot configuration file?
+Q: What is the correct filename for the Dependabot configuration file?
 <details><summary>Show the answer</summary><p>

 - **dependabot.yml**